briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

-    1. _(1)_ Operate an automobile on any street or highway unless that person is wearing all of the available elements of a properly adjusted occupant restraining device, or operate a school bus that has an occupant restraining device installed for use in its operator’s seat unless that person is wearing all of the available elements of the device, as properly adjusted;
+    1. _(1)_ Operate an automobile on any street or highway unless that person is wearing all of the available elements of a properly adjusted occupant restraining device, or operate a school bus that has an occupant restraining device installed for use in its operator's seat unless that person is wearing all of the available elements of the device, as properly adjusted;

     2. _(2)_ Operate an automobile on any street or highway unless each